The Heliophysics Big Year

 A little girl stands in front of a large projection of the Sun with her arms outstretched.
 Several other people stand behind her.

-How does the Sun inspire you?
-Use these activities to create your own solar art!
+Does the Sun or its interactions with Earth inspire you?
+Use these ideas to create your own performance art!

 More Activities